Hoyasumii/avengers-endgame/README.md

 NATASHA ROMANOFF: It's probably a rival gang.

 RHODEY: Except it isn't.
 (Nat realizes something.)
 It's definitely Barton.
 What he's done here, what he's been doing for the last few years...
 I mean, the scene that he left...
 (Nat starts to show signs of sadness as she gradually tears up.)
-I gotta tell you, there's a part of me that doesn't even want to
+I gotta tell you, there's a part of me that doesn't even want to f